balena-io/balena-cli-advanced-masterclass/README.md

 `/Work/images/my-image.img` then you'll either need to add `/Work` or `/Work/images` to Docker Desktop's File Sharing resources).

+**Important Note:** Currently, Docker for Windows and Docker for Mac only
+	ship with the 'overlay2' storage driver.
+This means that any application image that does not use 'overlay2' as the storage driver (including those for the balena Fin), can not be preloaded under these host platforms.

 We'll take the current `cliApp` application and preload it the `balena-fin-image.img` image we earlier configured and provisioned our device with.
 The `balena preload` command has a large number of switch options for